guzandrenoel/guzandrenoel/README.md

 Hi, I’m **Andre** — a **3rd Year IT student** preparing for internships and entry-level roles.
 I focus on building strong fundamentals in **development, networking, cybersecurity, and IT operations** through hands-on labs, projects, and documentation.

-I prioritize **learning by doing**.
-Each repository includes notes, screenshots, and clear READMEs to show both process and results.

 ---

 ### Tech Stack